alanreid/armadillo/README.md

 Armadillo
 ===========

 Armadillo is a small REST-based Webservice that extracts meaningful information from a single text input.
-This makes it useful for auto-tagging or data categorization.
+This makes it useful for auto-tagging and data categorization.

 #### What the hell does 'meaningful information' mean?
 Well, in this case, what 'meaningful' information means is defined by the plugins you build.
 So it's really up to you.